wi7a1ian/nip-lab-2018/README.md

 		var connection = @"Data Source=Data/Posts.db";
 		services.AddDbContextPool<BlogPostContext>(opt => opt.UseSqlite(connection))
 		```
-	1. For this to wotk you need to install `Microsoft.EntityFrameworkCore.Sqlite` nuget package, either by installing via Nuget Package Manager or using command line: `dotnet add package Microsoft.EntityFrameworkCore.Sqlite`
+	1. For this to work you need to install `Microsoft.EntityFrameworkCore.Sqlite` nuget package, either by installing via Nuget Package Manager or using command line: `dotnet add package Microsoft.EntityFrameworkCore.Sqlite`
 	1. Ensure that project builds.
 	1. We need to update selected SQLIte database file with the migration instructions generated before.
 		```